DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/faq.md

     ![Global Management User Authorization](https://docs.daocloud.io/daocloud-docs-images/docs/zh/docs/kpanda/images/faq202.png)

     In the global management module, workspace binding involves using the account to go to __Global Management__ -> __Workspaces and Hierarchies__, where you can see your authorized workspace.
-Click on the workspace name.
+Click the workspace name.

     1. If the workspace is authorized for you individually, you can see your account in the authorization tab, then check the resource group or shared resource tab.
 If the resource group is bound to a namespace or the shared resource is bound to a cluster, then your account can see the corresponding cluster.